 Most longboarders will agree that a helmet is required for disciplines such as downhill racing and skatepark riding which involve substantial risks of injury.

 Where people start to disagree is when it comes to pushing on flats at low speeds, say under 10 or 15 mph.
-The argument being that for an experienced skater, this type of riding is not more risky as jogging.
+The argument being that for an experienced skater, this type of riding is not riskier as jogging.

 In case you want to see the actual data (charts and anonymous individual responses) you can see the results here.
 By the way, you can still take the survey if you want to, I’ll update this post if I get a bunch of new responses.